anthonydugois/hector-benchmarking/README.md

                 adugois1/hector-benchmarking:latest \
                 sh scripts/helloworld.sh nancy gros 21 1:00:00
 ```

+Notice the last line `sh scripts/helloworld.sh nancy gros 21 1:00:00`.
+This is the script that starts the actual
+benchmarking process.
+All benchmarking scripts of this document take exactly 4 parameters:

+* the Grid'5000 site (in this example, this is `nancy`),
+* the cluster in which we want to reserve nodes (in this example, this is `gros`),
+* the starting index of the nodes we want to reserve (in this example, this is the node `21`, which means that we
+use the 5 nodes 20, 21, 22, 23, and 24: 1 driver node and 4 experiment nodes, among which 1 benchmarking node and 3
+nodes for the system itself),
+* the expected walltime of the experiment, in format `hh:mm:ss` (in this example, this is 1 hour).

 **Tip.** For more convenience, we can make a custom shell script `start.sh` to avoid crafting a complex Docker command
 each time we need to launch an experiment.
 This will be useful in the next section.